FGM is a violation of the human rights of girls and women.

 Meet the Uncut Girls’ Club

 Leading the charge to end FGM in Ethiopia are girls themselves!
-More than 50 girls have come together to form the Uncut Girls’ Club, where their goal is to educate their peers, encourage families to change their views on FGM, and speak up for girls’ rights within the community.
+More than 50 girls have come together to form the Uncut Girls’ Club, with the goal to educate their peers, encourage families to change their views on FGM, and speak up for girls’ rights within the community.

 The young members of the Uncut Girls’ Club are brave, dedicated and inspiring for taking a stand against a practice that many community members believe to be an important tradition.